sharkymark/aws-dev-container/README.md

 A development container with AWS tools and Kubernetes utilities pre-installed for cloud development workflows.

+This is alternative to installing the CLIs on your local machine.
+This container is designed to be used with Visual Studio Code Remote - Containers extension, which allows you to develop inside a container.

 ## Features

 - AWS CLI v2